Hebrews

 heroes of faith in bygone ages.

-First we read about the faithful who livened in
+First we read about the faithful who lived in antediluvian

 rulers in